lsst-dm/dmtn-021/index.rst

 Image subtraction using the
 `A&L <http://adsabs.harvard.edu/abs/1998ApJ...503..325A>`__ method
 produces an optimal difference image in the case of a noise-less template.
-However, when the template is noisy (e.g., when the template is comprised of a small number of co-adds), then its convolution with the matching kernel leads to significant covariance of neighboring pixels within the subtracted image, which will affect detection and
+However, when the template is noisy (*e.g.*, when the template is comprised of a small number of co-adds), then its convolution with the matching kernel leads to significant covariance of neighboring pixels within the subtracted image, which will affect detection and